Black Twitter: #StayMadAbby

 In 2015, #StayMadAbby surfaced on Black Twitter as Black students and college graduates rallied against Supreme Court Justice Antonin Scalia after he made comments about their supposed inability to graduate from universities he labeled "too fast".
 Scalia's comments came in 2015 during oral arguments for the affirmative action case Fisher v.
 University of Texas.
 The suit, filed by one-time prospective student Abigail Fisher, alleged that she was denied admission to the University of Texas at Austin because she was white, and that other, less qualified candidates were admitted because of their race.

 The hashtag #StayMadAbby took off with hundreds of Black graduates tweeting photos of themselves clad in caps and gowns, as well as statistics pointedly noting that Black students only account for a small share of the UT Austin student body.
 The hashtag #BeckyWithTheBadGrades also emerged to spotlight Fisher.
-The hashtag referred both to Fisher and to a Beyoncé lyric from the song "Sorry" off her album, Lemonade.
+The hashtag referred both to Fisher and to a lyric from Beyoncé's song "Sorry".